by George Sidney Hurd

 “All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, 17 that the man of God may be complete, thoroughly equipped for every good work.”
 (2 Tim 3:16-17)

-Some “grace” teachers present all reproof and correction, all judgment and discipline, as contrary to grace.
+Some “grace” teachers present all reproof and correction - all judgment and discipline, as contrary to grace.
 We all stumble many times as we grow in grace and in the knowledge of our Lord and Savior Jesus Christ.
 The admonitions of the New Testament are New Covenant grace admonitions, intended to correct our focus when we take our eyes off of Christ and deviate from the straight and narrow grace walk.
-The writer of Hebrews says that God rebukes and disciplines those whom He loves.
-His rebukes are given in order to keep us in His grace, restoring us when fall from it, or taking His rod and bringing us back into the fold when we go too far and do not abide in the doctrine of Christ.
+The writer of Hebrews says that God rebukes and disciplines those whom He loves (Heb 12:5-6).
+His rebukes are to keep us in His grace, restoring us when fall from it, or taking His rod and bringing us back into the fold when we go too far and do not abide in the doctrine of Christ.
 Almost all of the New Testament epistles were written to bring correction when believers begin to become focused upon self rather than Christ and either wander into Old Covenant law and legalistic self-effort or veer to the left into lawlessness and self-gratification.

 While I may seem critical of what I see as excesses among some grace teachers, I also, at the same time want to recognize and honor those who have been the cutting edge in this glorious grace revival.
 When God does something new He must find a willing instrument that is open to change.
-Often new seasons of change are resisted by the very leaders God raised up for the prior move.
+Often new seasons of change are resisted by the very leaders God raised up in the prior move.
 We often build our tabernacle around a move of God and remain stationary when the glory cloud moves on.
 God must then seek a “new wineskin” – someone willing to think out of the box, so to speak - someone teachable.
 New moves of God often have extremes at first – even among the primary leaders of that new move.
 Nevertheless, God is ultimately in control of every revival and He brings each new revelation into balance in His own time.

 Therefore let us keep our eyes fixed upon Jesus, the author and finisher of faith – and enjoy the grace-walk as He leads us into fullness of life, giving us grace upon grace; taking us from glory to glory, from faith to faith, and from strength to strength.
 For a fuller treatment of the grace-walk I recommend my book entitled “The True Grace of God.”